This article was written by Nabil Ould-Brahim.

 Have you ever stopped watching a video on YouTube because it was shaking too much?
-I for one have definitely closed a tab or two… or 3.
+I, for one, have definitely closed a tab or two… or three.

 Meet the Gimbal!
 This little gadget is the best-kept secret in the DIY video space.

 What is a Gimbal?